jonnymind/SIRPAS/Books/Base_System.md

 ## Combat Expert/style (10/5CP) {#BaM-a-combat-expert}

-The character can perform one additional defence with the selected style per combat turn.
+The character can perform one additional defense with the selected style per combat turn.

 ### Combative Spirit 1-6 (7/3 CP) {#BaM-a-combative-spirit}